Why I Changed My Mind and Built Myself an eBike

 The COVID-19 pandemic greatly reduced the amount of miles I put on my bikes and helped change my thinking around calories.
 As the disease spread I became largely home bound and quickly gained my own personal COVID 15.
 Actively deciding not to eat as much as I can all the time has helped me drop most of this weight over the past year and honestly it hasn't made me any less happy.
-I guess I'm lucky to have a body that doesn't require starvation tactics to drop weight (people whose bodies can maintain weight with even less caloric intake can lead even lower emissions lives).
+I guess I'm lucky to have a body that doesn't require starvation tactics to drop weight (people whose bodies can maintain weight with even less caloric intake have the option to lead even lower emissions lives, but it seems pretty rough for them).
 I'm going to roll with what my own body is capable of and keep my emissions lower moving forward by sticking with my current diet and propelling my bike the extra miles I need to go with solar electricity instead of burritos.
 If you're not growing emissions free potatoes in your yard to power your pedaling it's worth a shot to see if you can reduce the amount of food you eat and add a little e-assist to pick up the slack.

 But the Battery!?!

 The final objection to eBikes is largely about the batteries they're powered by.
 As I detailed in Saving the World With an EV section of my EV post there are some legitimate problems with batteries, but they pale in comparison to those from fossil fuels.
 Batteries for eBikes are a special case because they don't have the same battery management systems found in large EV packs.
-There's no liquid cooling, or warming of your eBike battery and next to no limitations on how deeply you can discharge it.
+There's no liquid cooling, or warming of your eBike battery and few limitations on how deeply you can discharge it.
 These can all lead to an eBike battery degrading much more quickly than those in bigger EVs.
-The industry is also still young, and many batteries are sold by sketchy firms, who have been known to put inferior cells into packs.
-This can result in eBike batteries catching fire while charging or even exploding.
+The industry is also still young, and many batteries are sold by sketchy firms, who have been known to put inferior cells into packs or bundle faulty chargers.
+This can result in eBike batteries catching fire while charging and even exploding.

 One way to avoid a bad battery is to shop with big, reputable companies, but another is to buy a different battery chemistry entirely.
 The standard chemistry used in most EVs and eBikes is nickle manganese cobalt (NMC).
 It's so common than many people simply call it Lithium Ion or Li-Ion.
 But, there's a new option gaining popularity now called lithium iron phosphate (LFP or LiFePO4).

 NMC can store almost double the energy in the same amount of mass as LFP so it has been the king for a while now.
-LFP main competitive advantes are that it basically can't catch fire from charging/discharging and it lasts for more charge/discharge cycles.
-That means a single battery will last for far more miles and won't burst into flame on you.
-LFP also doesn't have cobalt which means that it avoids the child labor issues that some cobalt mining has.
-LFP batteries also perform much better in cold temps than NMC.
-An LFP eBike loses less range when it's very cold out than an NMC one, though its battery still shouldn't be charged outside when it's freezing (heavy LFP batteries used in offgrid solar arrays have their own little heaters to enable cold weather charging).
+LFP main competitive advantages are that it basically can't catch fire from charging/discharging and it lasts far more charge/discharge cycles.
+That means a single battery will last for far more miles and won't burst into flames on you.
+LFP also doesn't use cobalt which means that it avoids the child labor issues that some cobalt mining has.
+Finally, LFP batteries also perform much better in cold temps than NMC.
+An LFP eBike loses less range when it's very cold out than an NMC one, though its battery still shouldn't be charged outside when it's freezing (large LFP batteries used in offgrid solar arrays have their own little heaters to enable cold weather charging).

-For my eBike I selected a small 10ah 48V LFP battery (though in reality it outputs more like a 52V NMC battery because LFP cells have slightly higher voltage than NMC).
+For my eBike I selected a small 10ah 48V LFP battery (though in reality it outputs more like a 52V NMC battery because LFP cells have slightly higher cell voltage than NMC).
 It weighs just about the same as the 14ah NMC battery that my wife's Radrover came with, but that's without the hard plastic shell + locking hardware hers has.
 This little battery cost just $200 though, with charger!
 A Radpower pack costs $549, and you can easily spend $1k on a fancy high capacity NMC battery.
 If you need 100 miles of range from your eBike then that might be the right purchase to make, but in my case my town is only 5 miles across.
 It took me over a week to get my first full discharge of this battery using max assist on my heavy cargo bike and I still I got 29 miles of range.
-LFP batteries are rated for 2500 charge cycle's before they can only hold 80% of their initial charge.
+Even in winter I get like 20 miles per charge at max assist.
+LFP batteries are rated for 2500 charge cycles before they can only hold 80% of their initial charge.
 That means over this battery's lifetime it should be good for over 70,000 miles, more if I use lower assist levels.
 The electricity from my solar panels to charge this battery for 70,000 miles of range will cost under $100 total.
 Try finding a car that cheap to run!